-- 3.1.1 The area of Pembrey Burrows occupies that part of Pembrey (or 'Towyn') Burrows which is not planted with coniferous forest, i.e., a narrow strip averaging some 150m wide on the seaward side of Pembrey Forest.
+- 3.1.1 The area of Pembrey Burrows occupies that part of Pembrey (or 'Towyn') Burrows which is not planted with coniferous forest, i.e., a narrow strip averaging c.150m wide on the seaward side of Pembrey Forest.
 The Burrows developed at the mouth of the Gwendraeth Fawr over a long period, alongside a series of reclamations around an initial nucleus formed by a tongue of dry land at the foot of Mynydd Penbre.
-The dune system at The Burrows has developed since at least the 17th century but, is not thought to be earlier than the Medieval period.
-Its seaward development continues, and that part occupied by this area has only developed since 1830.
-The area was incorporated into the system of Second World War defences around Pembrey Airfield and Ordnance Factory. - 3.1.2 Work began on the construction of the RAF Pembrey Airfield and Pembrey Sands Air Weapons Range in 1937.
+The dune system at The Burrows has developed since at least the 17th century, but is not thought to date from earlier than Medieval period.
+Its seaward development continues.
+The area was incorporated into the system of Second World War defences around Pembrey Airfield and Ordnance Factory. - 3.1.2 Work on the construction of the RAF Pembrey Airfield and Pembrey Sands Air Weapons Range began in 1937.
 The Range opened as the "No. 1 Bombing and Gunnery School" in 1939 before being succeeded in 1941 by the "No.1 Air Gunnery School".
 Upon the outbreak of the Second World War the Range became integrated into the Carmarthen Stop Line, and several anti-invasion defences were constructed along the coastline and further inland in defence of the airfield.
 The wartime boundary of the range extended from the north at Tywyn Point to approximately 2.5km south of the present southern border, and accommodated numerous structures and targets along the length of the coast.
-These included Wing Marker Shelters, Searchlight platforms and the location of the original Bombing Range Control Tower.
+These included Wing Marker Shelters, Searchlight platforms and the original Bombing Range Control Tower.